codykrieger/blue_sparks/README.md

     % mkdir app/views/pages
     % touch app/views/pages/about.html.erb

+Here's the really cool part - _**you can nest pages**_.

+    % mkdir app/views/pages/somefolder
+    % touch app/views/pages/somefolder/index.html.erb
+    % touch app/views/pages/somefolder/other.html.erb

+Now you'll be able to go to /somefolder and /somefolder/other.
+AWESOME, RIGHT?!

 <!--
 After putting something interesting there, you can link to it from anywhere in your app with: